-The turkey for the sandwiches is more of a “hand carved” turkey than thin slices, and making these sandwiches with leftover turkey is a considerable savings over buying turkey at the deli.
+The turkey for the sandwiches is more of a “hand-carved” turkey than thin slices, and making these sandwiches with leftover turkey is a considerable saving over buying turkey at the deli.
 Chicken will be good, too, and might be a great cheaper, easier to do at home option if you don’t happen to have a turkey laying around.

 Panera’s Turkey Artichoke Panini